MuhammadSonySetiawan/pijar-food-mobile/README.md

 <img width="840" src="./screenshots/allDevice.png" border="0" alt="Landing Page" />
 <br>

-# Aplikasi Pijar Food FE
+# Aplikasi Pijar Food Mobile
-The Pijar Food FE application is a tutorial application for creating various types of food, combined with video tutorials and written ingredients.
+The Pijar Food Mobile application is a tutorial application for creating various types of food, combined with video tutorials and written ingredients.
 This application utilizes the PostgreSQL database, Express JS for backend development, and utilizes the React Native library, React Native Navigation, and React Native Icons for frontend development.

 ## Instal
 The Food Recipe website can run on your local machine.
 Please download this repository and open it using Visual Studio Code.
 Then, run the terminal with the following commands.